Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 contain additional useful fields for displaying the entity to a user.
 They may contain `Tag`s or `Vote`s that are tailored to the viewing user.

 Entities appearing in ViewModels are always a persisted Entity.
+(Unpersisted Entities would be `CreateModel`s.)
 We often also want their fields to be required for display.
 We use the helper `Materialized\<TEntity>` to represent this.

 `ViewModel`s are often returned directly from the API for a client to display,